-Due to this ability to reject jobs, an assumed value of q may not produce the true optimal sequence.
+Because of this ability to reject jobs, an assumed value of q may not produce the true optimal sequence.
 For these examples, we assume that external factors fix the number of jobs required in each sequence to be q.
 Alternatives to this include composite designs with sequences of varying length, a topic discussed further in Section 5.
-Considering this task, we demonstrate the value that our proposed order-of-addition screening designs provide in capturing the relationship between the job sequence and the endpoint penalty as well as in cheaply and efficiently uncovering the optimal job sequence.
+Considering this task, we demonstrate the value of our proposed order-of-addition screening designs by capturing the relationship between a job sequence and the endpoint penalty, as well as cheaply and efficiently uncovering the optimal job sequence.

-4.1 Screening Experiments for Job Scheduling Problems
+4.1.
+Screening experiments for job scheduling problems

-To evaluate how the proposed designs can be used to model the relationship between the component selection and sequence, we consider two situations (m = 4, q = 3 and m = 6, q = 4) similar to the problems considered in Zhao et al. (2021a).
+To evaluate how the proposed designs can be used to model the relationship between the component selection and sequence, we consider two situations (m = 4, q = 3 and m = 6, q = 4) similar to the problems considered in Zhao, Lin and Liu (2021).
 The scheduling matrices for these problems are given in Table 4.

-For the four-job problem, we consider two designs which we have found are D-optimal for the respective models.
+For the four-job problem, we consider two designs that we have found are D-optimal for the respective models.
 For each design, the vector of responses is calculated for each job sequence outlined by the runs of the design.
-We use the 12-run design from Algorithm 1 for training the CPS model and the 12-run design from Algorithm 2 for training the PWOS model.
-The CPS model achieves marginally better performance than the PWOS model in terms of fit ($R^2 = 0.99$ versus $R^2 = 0.98$, AIC = 131.95 versus AIC = 147.78), but includes more parameters (df = 2 versus df = 5).
-To test the predictive performance of each model we predict the response for each of the 24 sequences and measure the correlation of these predictions against the 24 true responses.
-The CPS model outperforms the PWOS model with a correlation of 0.99 compared to 0.97 for the PWOS model.
+We use the 12-run design from Algorithm 1 to train the CPS model, and the 12-run design from Algorithm 2 to train the PWOS model.
+The CPS model achieves marginally better performance than that of the PWOS model in terms of fit ( $R^2 = 0.99$ versus $R^2 = 0.98$ , and AIC = 131.95 versus AIC = 147.78, respectively), but includes more parameters (df = 2 versus df = 5, respectively).
+To test the predictive performance of each model, we predict the response for each of the 24 sequences, and measure the correlation of these predictions against the 24 true responses.
+The CPS model outperforms the PWOS model with a correlation of 0.99 compared with 0.97 for the PWOS model.

-Figure 3: Component-position effects plots for the true data (left) and CPS predictions based on a 12-run D-optimal design (right) for the job scheduling problem with m = 4, q = 3.
+Figure 3.
+Component-position effects plots for the true data (left) and CPS predictions based on a 12-run D-optimal design (right) for the job scheduling problem with m=4, q=3.

 We can also visually interpret these models and draw some preliminary conclusions from the component-position effects plots in Figure 3.
-In each of these plots, the horizontal axis denotes the position in which the job is performed, and the vertical axis denotes the mean response, in this case the total expense of the job sequence including time, cost and rejection penalty.
+In each plot, the horizontal axis denotes the position in which the job is performed, and the vertical axis denotes the mean response, in this case the total expense of the job sequence, including time, cost, and rejection penalty.
 Each point denotes the mean response of all runs in which the labeled job is performed in the fixed position.
-For each job, the q dots corresponding to qdifferent positions are connected to visualize the trend as that job is shifted to a later position in the sequence.
-The points at position 0 represent the mean response when the labeled component is omitted from the sequence.
+For each job, the q dots corresponding to q different positions are connected to visualize the trend as that job shifts to a later position in the sequence.
+The points at position zero represent the mean response when the labeled job is omitted from the sequence.
 The number of observations used to compute each average is given along the x-axis.
 The solid horizontal line, used as a reference, represents the average response of all observations.